-Whether you’re seeking education opportunities for yourself or exploring training for colleagues and employees, at some point you will likely come up against a decision: is your training need best met by an open course or a bespoke training?
+Whether you’re seeking educational opportunities for yourself or exploring training for colleagues and employees, at some point you will likely come up against a decision: are your training needs best met by an open course or a bespoke training?

 Here is a look at the advantages and disadvantages of public courses.

 Sending people to a public course involves less work than with an in-house custom training.
 The training company is the one that builds up an agenda, provides the trainer and chooses the location.
 Coffee breaks, lunch, and refreshments are also handled by the training company.

 Fewer distractions for your colleagues

 Once you have sent your colleagues to a public course, they are essentially free from any responsibilities of their usual daily activities.
 Therefore, all participants will be able to fully engage their attention on the topics discussed during the training.

 Public courses allow your colleagues to talk to people from other companies and different backgrounds.
 This way they will most likely gain different points of view and discuss different approaches to common issues.

 Disadvantages of Public Courses

 Delivering a public course means that participants will be coming from various job roles.
 Therefore, the trainers will have to present the content in a manner that will please the majority of the attendees.
 This makes the public course less specific and not as tailored to a company’s needs as a bespoke training.

 Cancellations or postponing